Muhammad-MO/Project-1-About-Muhammad/README.md

 1)  In the deployed version, the cards under "My Favourite Website" did not appear in-line when the page was deployed.

-2) Social Media icons "Twitter" did not appear in the deployed pages.

 # Content